viviane-walker-uzh/portfolio-website/content/about.md

 title = "About"
 +++

+## About This Website

+This is a Hugo based resume template.
+You can find the full source code on [GitHub](https://github.com/ojroques/hugo-researcher).

 ## About Me

 {{< figure class="avatar" src="female.jpg" alt="female">}}

-This is a Hugo based resume template.
-You can find the full source code on [GitHub](https://github.com/ojroques/hugo-researcher).

-## Research Interest

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam finibus ipsum ac erat aliquam dapibus.
-Vestibulum vehicula placerat ex, a consectetur odio pharetra quis[^1].
-Mauris id urna ante.
+Hi there, my name is Viviane Walker.
+I am a student at the University of Zurich.
+Currently I am enrolled in my Bachelor Studies of Social Sciences with a Minor in Computational Lingustics and Language Technology - as mentioned above.

 Fusce pharetra diam ac nisi aliquet, velegestas ex iaculis.
 Pellentesque laoreet cursus tellus sed pellentesque.
 Praesent a rhoncus elit[^2].
 Nunc ipsum nisl, consequat sit amet pretium quis, gravida id ipsum.

-## Publications
+## Coding Projects

 In chronological order:
 1. F.Bar, J.Doe: Effects of having a placeholder of a name